DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 The index variant is not recommended for manual use, as `COPY_SCRIPT` and procedural syntax expansion can make action indices impossible to predetermine.

+The keyword `return` uses this action to jump to the end of the current script (i.e. "return early").

 ```
 goto index $action_index:number
 ```